Guide for St. Augustine Grass: Yearly Maintenance Program

 Determining Type of Turf

-In the early spring, when your turf is just awakening (usually at the beginning of February), you will take a sample of your grass and soil.
+You will take a sample of your grass and soil in the early spring when your turf is just awakening (usually at the beginning of February).

-Send the sample to your local extension office, that is governed by the national pesticide information center.
-This is recommended for best and accurate results of the type and level of nutrients or possible underlying diseases within your turf you may have.
+Send the sample to your local extension office, which the National Pesticide Information Center governs.
+This is recommended for the best and most accurate results of the type and level of nutrients or possible underlying diseases within your turf you may have.

-By understanding the level of nutrients, type of soil, and any possible underlying diseases you can choose the correct herbicide, fertilizer, or fungicide.
+Understanding the level of nutrients, type of soil, and any possible underlying diseases can help you choose the correct herbicide, fertilizer, or fungicide.

-You can always contact a trained professional at Solutions Pest and Lawn for identification as well.
+You can contact a trained professional at Solutions Pest and Lawn for identification.
 Our team can also suggest products or tips you may not find in this article.

 Step 2: Measure Treatment Area in February